feklee/san/nodes/README.md

 Parametric design (Fusion 360): http://a360.co/2FMH0TC

 Inside of each node there is a tiny microcontroller, an Arduino Pro Mini.
-The root node also contains a USB interface.

 Parts